To hang the pails on the spiles, we decided to poke a hole in one side of the pail, just below its lip. That way

 There's a lot of info crammed into this one spreadsheet, and it's probably only of value to those who are actually

 planning to make their own syrup.
-So, if you are one of those, and you have any questions about that information,
+So, if you are one of those, and you have any questions about this information,

 feel free to contact us.